How to Become a Profitable Amazon Seller

 One of the little-known (at least by the mainstream) parts of Amazon’s business is that it allows people to sell products on its site, which means you can take advantage of this brand name’s tremendous reach and influence.
 They’ve been offering this opportunity in “third party selling” since 2000.

 If you go this route, you’ll be in good company.
-About 50 percent of sales on Amazon are made through third party sellers.
-Amazon shipped out more than two billon third party items in 2016.
+Over 50 percent of sales on Amazon are made through third-party sellers.
+In its 2020 Small Business Impact report, Amazon revealed it shipped out more than 3.4 billion third-party items in just one year.
 So it’s plain to see that buyers do trust and buy from third parties.

-It’s a lucrative opportunity — third party sales account for millions in sales each year.
-You could take a slice of that pie and make your own five or six figure income as an Amazon Seller.
+It’s a lucrative opportunity — third-party sales account for billions in sales each year.
+You could take a slice of that pie and make your own five or six-figure income as an Amazon Seller.

 And it’s easy too.
 Using Amazon’s “Seller Central” dashboard, you’ll be able to manage an online business without your own website and letting Amazon handle all the “grunt work.”
 (It’s certainly okay to have a website, or a blog, or active social media presence — just be to send potential buyers to your Amazon page.)